kompetenzbolzen/reposync/Readme.md

     -a <DIR>	Allow push/pull from/to DIR
     -i		Allow inetractive Login

+#### Example

+    # .ssh/authorized_keys

+    # Allow bob read/write on bob and read on public
+    command="gitwrapper.sh -a bob -r public" ssh-rsa AAAA... bob@bobpc

+    # Allow joe read on public
+    command="gitwrapper.sh -r public" ssh-rsa AAAA... joe@joepc

-## reposync.sh
+## github_sync.sh

-This script handles synchronisation to GitHub via the GitHub API and SSH, so it needs a valid API key and an authorized SSH key.
+This script handles mirroring to GitHub via the GitHub API.
-`~/settings.sh` provides `$USERNAME`, `$TOKEN` and `$REPO_DIR`.
-If a repo only exists locally, it is created via the API, then pushed.
-All repos present on both sides are pushed.
-All remote-only repos are cloned.
-The last behaviour is only intended for migrating, not for usage.
-Repos are only pushed, never fetched so GitHub acts as a mirror and thus should be treated as read-only.
+Note that it only ever pushes, so changes on GitHub will result in failure.
+The first argument specifies the configuration file, setting the following variables:

+    USERNAME	GitHub Username
+    TOKEN	GitHub Authorization Token
+    REPO_DIR	local repository directory
+    PRIVATE	Specifies, whether $REPO_DIR should be trated as public (false) or private (true) Repos will be created on GitHub accordingly

 ## License